jundalisay/sp/content/en/research/hermes/kybalion/chapter-07.md

 ---

-{{< q >}}
+{{< q a="Kybalion" >}}
 "While All is in THE ALL, it is equally true that THE ALL is in ALL.
-One who truly understands this has great knowledge."—The Kybalion.
+One who truly understands this has great knowledge."
 {{< /q >}}